National parks and biodiversity

 Ulaanbaatar facing air pollution

-The capital is now home to half of the population.
-Many nomads come to swell the shantytowns of the peripheral districts of Ulaanbaatar, where they install their yurt.
-The conditions are precarious, in the absence of water networks.
-The question of heating is particularly sensitive.
-The inhabitants, living in poorly insulated yurts, are forced to use large quantities of coal to heat themselves.
+The capital is now home to half the population.
+Many nomads swell the shantytowns on the outskirts of Ulaanbaatar, where they set up their yurts.
+Conditions are precarious, with no water supply.
+Heating is a particularly sensitive issue.
+The inhabitants, living in poorly insulated yurts, are forced to use large quantities of coal for heating.
 The resulting pollution levels far exceed the threshold values recommended by the World Health Organization.
-This situation causes respiratory illnesses, which particularly affect children.
+The result is respiratory illnesses, particularly affecting children.
 Some schools are forced to close, sometimes for more than a month.
-Other parents are forced to send their children, sometimes more than a thousand kilometers away, to get away from this noxious air.
-Faced with this, NGOs and institutions such as UNICEF are carrying out projects to fight against air pollution.
+Other parents are forced to send their children, sometimes over a thousand kilometers away, to escape this noxious air.
+Faced with this situation, NGOs and institutions such as Unicef are carrying out projects to combat air pollution.
 For example, they are helping to improve the insulation of yurts.
-As for the government, it has put in place regulations concerning emitting industries (including thermal power plants and mines), and announced means for alternative energies.
-It has also banned the use of coal for heating in 2018, without result, as well as the settlement of new inhabitants in the capital in 2018 and 2020.
-This last measure, however, should not be renewed.
-Indeed, two international studies have shown that this ban did not address the issue of migration to the capital, but rather made it more difficult for newcomers to integrate and showed that settling in the city offered them more opportunities.
+For its part, the government has introduced regulations concerning emitting industries (including thermal power plants and mines), and announced resources for alternative energies.
+It also banned the use of coal for heating in 2018, to no avail, as well as the settlement of new residents in the capital in 2018 and 2020.
+The latter measure, however, is unlikely to be renewed.
+In fact, two international studies have highlighted the fact that this ban in no way solved the issue of the exodus to the capital, contributing on the contrary to making it more difficult for new arrivals to integrate, and showing on the other hand that settling in the city offered them more opportunities.

 Impacts of the extractive industry

 The country's subsoil is particularly rich in minerals, including coal, gold and copper.
-The country has one of the world's largest known reserves of high quality coal, mined in Talvan Tolgo, and of gold and copper in the newly mined Oyu Tolgoi mine.
-However, the extraction processes have significant environmental and health impacts.
-Mining is very water-intensive and is responsible for the detour of waterways, drying up certain areas and increasing the difficulties of livestock farmers.
-The use of heavy metals (cyanide, mercury) results in the contamination of the environment, threatening the entire food chain.
-When we know that jewelry is the first consumption of gold in the world, this can make us think about our consumption choices and alternative solutions such as recycling materials.
+The country has one of the world's largest known reserves of high-quality coal, mined in the Talvan Tolgo mine, as well as gold and copper, in the newly-mined Oyu Tolgoi mine.
+However, the mining processes involved have significant environmental and health impacts.
+Highly water-hungry, mining is responsible for diverting watercourses, drying out certain areas and increasing the difficulties faced by livestock farmers.
+The use of heavy metals (cyanide, mercury) contaminates the environment, threatening the entire food chain.
+Given that the jewelry industry is the world's largest consumer of gold, this can make us reflect on our consumption choices and alternative solutions, such as recycling materials.
 Faced with this situation, local populations are getting organized.
-The "River Movements" organization, which brings together farmers, has succeeded, thanks to its activism, in having mining permits suspended.
+The "River Movements" organization, which brings together cattle breeders, has succeeded in having mining permits suspended thanks to its activism.